AdaCore/learn/courses/Ada_For_The_CPP_Java_Developer/chapters/11_Concurrency.rst

       }
    }

 Any number of Ada tasks may be declared in any declarative region.
 A task declaration is very similar to a procedure or package declaration.
-They all start automatically when control reaches the **begin**.
+They all start automatically when control reaches the :ada:`begin`.
 A block will not exit until all sequences of statements defined within that scope, including those in tasks, have been completed.

 A task type is a generalization of a task object; each object of a task type has the same behavior.
 A declared object of a task type is started within the scope where it is declared, and control does not leave that scope until the task has terminated.

-An Ada task type is somewhat analogous to a Java *Thread* subclass, but in Java the instances of such a subclass are always dynamically allocated.
+An Ada task type is somewhat analogous to a Java :java:`Thread` subclass, but in Java the instances of such a subclass are always dynamically allocated.
 In Ada an instance of a task type may either be declared or dynamically allocated.

 Task types can be parametrized; the parameter serves the same purpose as an argument to a constructor in Java.
-The following example creates 10 tasks, each of which displays a subset of the alphabet contained between the parameter and the 'Z' Character.
+The following example creates 10 tasks, each of which displays a subset of the alphabet contained between the parameter and the :ada:`'Z'` Character.
 As with the earlier example, since there is no synchronization among the tasks, the output may be interspersed depending on the implementation's task scheduling algorithm.

 [Ada]